- Barring Kolkata, property prices in all other major cities rose marginally in last one year; home sales also rose 32% jump in the same period

-The economics of property pricing
+The economics of Property Prices

 Considering the high unsold inventory that the Indian housing market is grappling with (over 6.65 lakh units in the top 7 cities), property prices should logically have come down.
-A fundamental economic principle states that when supply exceeds demand, prices tend to fall.
+A fundamental economic principle states that when supply exceeds demand, Property Prices tend to fall.
 This has not happened in the case of Indian real estate – at least not sufficiently.

 On the contrary, the staggering unsold inventory indicates that there is a serious demand-supply mismatch.
 If we go by government estimates, urban India had a housing shortage of 19 million units in 2013.
 Again according to the government, this has now reduced to 10 million units.

 Six years ago, when these projects went into construction, there were not enough homes that matched the requirements of homebuyers.
-The high unsold stock on the market today indicates that while the housing shortfall has decreased, there is still a problem – and it isn’t supply numbers but supply pricing.
+The high unsold stock on the market today indicates that while the housing shortfall has decreased, there is still a problem – and it isn’t supplied numbers but supply pricing.

 Today, most developers have begun launching projects in the ‘affordable’ and ‘mid-range’ segments, but the response from consumers is not encouraging.
-This is because due to high land prices in city centres, affordable projects are either in the far-flung peripheral areas where infrastructure is not well-developed – or if in central areas, the homes are too small to accommodate a 2-3 member family comfortably.
+This is because due to high land prices in city centers, affordable projects are either in the far-flung peripheral areas where infrastructure is not well-developed – or if in central areas, the homes are too small to accommodate a 2-3 member family comfortably.